Sigyn: Goddess of Victory in Norse Mythology

 The gods then placed a poisonous snake over Loki’s head to drip venom onto his face for eternity.
 This causes him extreme pain and makes his entire body convulse.
 This is what causes earthquakes in the nine worlds.

 Sigyn tries to protect her husband from the worst of this.
-She sits beside Loki in isolation catching the poison in a bowl.
+She sits beside Loki in isolation, catching the poison in a bowl.
 But every so often, she is forced to leave to empty the bowl, which is when earthquakes occur.
 This is why Loki is referred to in the Prose Edda as “the burden of Sigyn’s arms”.

 Decider of Fate

 It is not recorded what Sigyn will do during these final days and whether she will join the Aesir or fight alongside her family for vengeance.
-However, according to the Poetic Edda, the Volva who tells the prophecy of Ragnarok includes the detail that she sees Sigyn sitting unhappily by Loki’s side just before Ragnarok, suggesting that this is significant in some way.
+However, according to the Poetic Edda, the Volva seeress who tells the prophecy of Ragnarok includes the detail that she sees Sigyn sitting unhappily by Loki’s side just before Ragnarok, suggesting that this is significant in some way.

 It is interesting that the battle of Ragnarok is predicted to be a stalemate, with both sides losing.
 Many gods and giants will fight to the death, killing one another, and in the end, the world will be lost.
 Perhaps no one can win because Sigyn, the Norse goddess of victory, has divided loyalties and cannot choose a victor.